Travis

 Manage RabbitMQ in TCIE 3.x #

-RabbitMQ is now deployed in separate pod named travisci-platform-rabbitmq-ha-0 and all Rabbit-related maintenance should be done there.
-In order to access RabbitMQ pod execute
+RabbitMQ is now deployed in a separate pod named travisci-platform-rabbitmq-ha-0, and all Rabbit-related maintenance should be done there.
+In order to access the RabbitMQ pod, execute

 kubectl exec -it travisci-platform-rabbitmq-ha-0 bash